Wendy Close, Prestige Insurance Holdings

 Paul is a Partner at Pinsent Masons LLP who heads the Employment Law team.
 Previously, Paul worked for over ten years in HR Management within the manufacturing, engineering, retail and construction sectors.
 This experience supports his commercial and solutions-based approach.

-Paul is qualified as a solicitor in England & Wales, Northern Ireland and the Republic of Ireland and he is a Chartered Fellow of the Chartered Institute of Personnel and Development and is Past-Chair of the Northern Ireland CIPD Branch.
+Paul is qualified as a solicitor in England & Wales, Northern Ireland and the Republic of Ireland and he is a Chartered Fellow of the CIPD and is Past-Chair of the Northern Ireland CIPD Branch.
 Paul is Visiting Professor to the School of Law at Ulster University and sits on the CBI Employment & Skills Committee.
 Paul specialises in advising public and private sector clients on contentious and non-contentious matters, TUPE, equality and diversity (including public sector equality duties), policy and procedure, organisational structure and development and strategic HR support.
 He specialises in employment matters in reorganisations and insolvency.

 Paul is a regular employment law speaker for Legal Island, the CIPD, CBI and other organisations as well as delivering the CIPD accredited Advanced Diploma in Employment Law.

 Eileen Hanna, Hertz International